Spontaneous rotating vortex rings in a parametrically driven polariton fluid: Results

-An example of a steady-state vortex array can be seen in Fig.~\ref{fig:currents} (b), with the supercurrents $\vect{j}(\vect{r})$ superimposed.
+An example of a steady-state vortex ring can be seen in Fig.~\ref{fig:currents} (b), with the supercurrents $\mathbf{j}(\mathbf{r})$ superimposed.
 The system is the same as that in Fig.~\ref{fig:currents} (a).
-The condensate contains 8 antivortices and rotates clockwise as a rigid body with angular frequency $\Omega = 9.91$ GHz.
-In the presence of the vortex array, taking into account the currents in the whole signal state, there are no longer discontinuous changes in the current direction throughout the condensate as in the symmetric case (see Fig.~\ref{fig:currents}, (a); (c)), and the vortex array dominates the currents in the system.
-This 8-vortex array solution is robust to varying $\sigma_p$ and $f_p$ by up to around $\pm 5$ \%.
-When increasing (decreasing) $\sigma_p$ by more than this, arrays with greater (fewer) numbers of vortices can be generated, such as the 13-vortex array in Fig.~\ref{fig:currents} (d), using a 30 \% larger pump spot size (the same system as in Fig.~\ref{fig:currents} (c)).
-This is because vortex separation, being loosely set by the healing length, is approximately constant, so that a larger condensate can support more vortices.
-Outside the window of $f_p$ values, however, the symmetry-broken system is unstable: vortices drift in and out of the condensate without ordering on the longest timescales we can simulate for.
-This is similar to observations in previous simulations \cite{marchetti2010spontaneous}.
-In some cases, however, if the pump is strong enough ($f_p \gtrsim1.5$ over a range of $\sigma_p$ values), and the signal population comparatively uniform, then the system can be stable to symmetry-breaking; this corresponds to when the condensate is at its most dense.
+The condensate contains 8 antivortices and rotates anticlockwise as a rigid body with angular frequency $\Omega = 9.91$ GHz.
+In the presence of the vortex ring, taking into account the currents in the whole signal state, there are no longer discontinuous changes in the current direction throughout the condensate as in the symmetric case (see Fig.~\ref{fig:currents}, (a); (c)), and the vortex ring dominates the currents in the system.
+This 8-vortex ring solution is robust to varying $\sigma_p$ and $f_p$ by up to around $\pm 5$ \%.
+When increasing (decreasing) $\sigma_p$ by more than this, rings with greater (fewer) numbers of vortices can be generated, such as the 13-vortex ring in Fig.~\ref{fig:currents} (d), using a 30 \% larger pump spot size (the same system as in Fig.~\ref{fig:currents} (c)).
+This is due to the fact that vortices are organized such that their separation is set by the healing length, which is approximately constant, so that a larger condensate can support more vortices.
+Outside the window of $1.1 \leq f_p/f_p^\mathrm{th}\leq 1.25$, however, the symmetry-broken system is unstable: vortices drift in and out of the condensate without ordering on the longest timescales we can simulate for.
+This is analogous to the lack of a steady-state for other effects in previous simulations of the OPO system \cite{marchetti2010spontaneous}.
+However, if the pump is strong ($f_p \gtrsim1.5$ over a range of $\sigma_p$ values), and the signal population comparatively uniform, then the circularly symmetric solution is dynamically stable and no symmetry breaking occurs; this corresponds to when the condensate is at its most dense.